Skip to main content

 print("No comment found.")

-When commented is true, the response includes the full tweet object of the comment itself - with text, engagement metrics, and timestamp.
-You can use this to verify comment quality (e.g., minimum length, must contain a specific hashtag) beyond just checking existence.
+When commented is true, the response includes the full tweet object of the comment itself, with text, engagement metrics, and timestamp.
+Use this to enforce comment quality (minimum length, required hashtag, no emoji-only replies) beyond just checking existence.

 resp = requests.post(